JMBartels/Car-Value-Trends/README.md

  </p>

 I drove every mile on this car and love it.
 I want to keep it as long as I can without making multiple particularly poor economic decisions.
-This raises a real problem, I don't know how much it is *worth* to repair.
+This raises a real problem, <span style="color:blue">I don't know how much it is *worth* to repair</span>.
 The first thought is to compare the market price of the car to the cost of a fix, but this suggests it is rarely ever worth fixing.
 The car still *has* to have value since it gets me from place to place (the role of a car).
 Instead of defining the value by the price of the car, lets define it as the number of miles.
 So then our question becomes: <span style="color:blue">How much is a mile worth on a Mazda3?</span>

 # **Extract Data:**